Introduction to Vinegar Hill Community

 Vinegar Hill is separated from Old Markham Village by the Rouge River.
 The bridge that connects the two communities has been rebuilt or repaired three times.
 In 1946, a 2-lane girder bridge was built to replace 3 smaller bridges that crossed the river at Princess Street, Mill Street and Markham Road.
 The bridge was repaired in 1981 and then in 2015, a brand new 3-lane box girder bridge was built.

 Driving is the main source of transportation in Vinegar Hill, with Highway 407 just a short drive away.
 However, Markham Road is one of the main routes for public buses and the nearest Go Station for train travel to downtown Toronto – Markham Main Street – is a short 9-minute bus ride.
-Additionally, Markham Road bus route crosses Highway 7 and from here, residents without vehicles can access the rest of Markham.
+Additionally, the Markham Road bus route crosses Highway 7 and from here, residents without vehicles can access the rest of Markham.

 Parks and Recreation